-Optional attribute Description CfgFile The absolute path of the XML file that contains the LDom configuration.
-To create the configuration file for an LDom, run the following command: \$ ldm list-constraints -x ldom_name > ldom_name.xml If this attribute is configured, LDom agent uses this file to create an LDom only when LDom configuration is not found on a node.
+Optional attribute Description CfgFile The absolute path of the XML file that contains the LDon configuration.
+To create the configuration file for an LDom run the following command: \$ ldm list-constraints -x ldom_name &gt; ldom_name.xml If this attribute is configured, LDom agent uses this file to create an LDom only when LDom configuration is no found on a node.
 Make sure that default services like virtual disk server (vds), virtual switch service (vsw), and virtual console concentrator service (vcc) are already created on all the nodes to use the xml file.
 If domain migration is planned for the LDom, then this attribute must be configured.
-Refer to the Idm(1M) manual page for information on this file.
-The configuration file must be present locally on all of the systems or on a shared disk where it is accessible by all of the systems.
-Type-dimension: string-scalar Default: n/a Example: "/root/ldom-cfg/ldom1.xml" MonitorCPU Specifies whether the LDom agent monitors the CPU usage of the LDom.
-If the CPU usage of all of the VCPUs attached to the LDom is equal to either 0% or 100%, then the resource is declared FAULTED.
-For an LDom with one VCPU, set this attribute to 0.
-This setting is to work around an LDom limitation where an LDom with one VCPU always reports 100% CPU usage.
-Type-dimension: boolean-scalar Default: 0
+Refer to the ldm(1M) manual page for information on thi file.
+The configuration file must be present locally on all of th systems or on a shared disk where it is accessible by a of the systems.
+Type-dimension: string-scalar Default: n/a Example: "/root/ldom-cfg/ldom1.xml"